 All of these things will help us stay more grounded and closer to the people, which is where we like to take our photographs.
 By the end of this trip you will have a greater understanding of how your camera works and how to get a great photo when you want to take a great photo.
 Our concern is not only a great travel experience but also a great photographic learning experience.
 Your photographer/instructor will help you every step of the way as we explore culturally significant and exquisite locales from Marrakech to Chef Chaouen.
 All of this adds up to a great photography and cultural experience.

-$3,200 (double occupancy) / $3800 (single occupancy)Includes all hotel accommodations and local transportation.
-(5 Participants Maximum).
-To begin registration please click here: register now!
+$3,600 (double occupancy) / $4100 (single occupancy)Includes all hotel accommodations and local transportation.
+(6 Participants Maximum).
+To begin registration please click here: reserve now!

 Transportation.
 You will be responsible for all international transportation requirements.
 This photo tour will begin in Casablanca (exact hotel and meeting location will be provided after registration) and end in Marrakech.
 If you would like a transfer from Marrakech to Casablanca please let us know.
-Once the photo tour begins, all internal transportation costs are included in the registration fee.
-We will be using taxis and walking within city limits.
-When moving between cities we will use private cars to get from city to city.
-We will begin our trip with a meet and greet on April 5th in Casablanca and end with a farewell meal on April 17th in Marrakech.
+Once the photo tour begins, all internal transportation costs are included in the registration fee (including airport transfers: Casablanca Airport to Hotel (Day 1) and Riad to Merrakech Airport (Day 13).
+We will be using private van and walking within city limits; for travel between cities a 14 seat sprinter van will be used so that everyone has plenty of room.
+We will begin our trip with a meet and greet on Day 1in Casablanca and end with a farewell meal Day 12 and departure on Day 13 in Marrakech.
 It is best to fly into Casablanca and out of Marrakech.
 If you require a transfer from Marrakech to Casablanca the additional fee is $100/vehicle.

 Accommodations.
 You will be staying in riads and dars, with the exception of one night spent in a western style hotel .
 Riads and and dars are converted homes once belonging to the elites of the city.
 They are also inside the medina (walled city) helping to keep us close to the action.
-They are an oasis within hustle and bustle of the inner city.
-The registration fee is for SINGLE occupancy.
-If you would like to book a double occupancy please let us know during your registration.
-Double occupancy registrations will be refunded $150 per person.
+They are an oasis within the hustle and bustle of the inner city.

 Meals.
-On your journey you will have the opportunity try everything from street food to a fine moroccan meal.
-You'll even get a chance to try your had at making Moroccan food as you take in a cooking class.
+On your journey you will have the opportunity try everything from street food to a fine Moroccan meal.
 There is more to Moroccan food than a tagine but be prepared to eat a lot of meat and starch.
 French fries are a staple in this neighborhood and are often served with even when not ordered. .
-In total there will 35 meals of which all Breakfasts, 3 lunches and 6 dinners are included in registration fee).
-Alchohalic beverages are not included.
+In total there will 35 meals of which all Breakfasts, 1 lunch and 4 dinners are included in the registration fee.
+Alcoholic beverages are not included.

 Itinerary.
-Your journey begins with a welcome dinner in the capital city of Casablanca.
-The next day begins early with a sunrise shoot at the fourth largest mosque in the worldthe King Hassan II Mosque followed by a tour of the interior.
+Our journey begins in the capital city of Casablanca.
+The next day begins early with a sunrise shoot at the fourth largest mosque in the world the King Hassan II Mosque followed by a tour/shoot of the interior.
 After lunch we'll head to Chef Chaouen (the blue city) by private transportation.
 We'll do a sunset shoot from the hotel itself and settle in for a relaxing dinner.

 Day 4 We'll head to Fes after breakfast with a stop in the ancient Roman city of Volubilis.
 If the conditions are right you'll get a chance to do some long exposures with ND filters.
-We end the day in Fes with a dinner at the riad.
+We end the day in Fes with a dinner in the medina.

-Day 5-6 we begin early with a shoot at the famous tanneries of Fes where we'll have an opportunity to photograph the facility up close and personal.
+Day 5-6 Begins early with a shoot at the famous tanneries of Fes where we'll have an opportunity to photograph the facility up close and personal.
 We'll be led by a local who will help everyone navigate through the maze that is the Fes medina.
 For lunch we'll take in a traditional Moroccan meal and discover the diversity that is Moroccan food.
 The day will end with a magic hour shoot in the Medina.
 On Day 6 you may take the day to shop or head out in the morning for a shoot at the ancient caravan museum.
 The day will be spent exploring other parts of Fes and shooting the details of the city.
-We'll finish the day with a sunset shoot over looking the city.

 Day 10 After a sunrise shoot we'll head over the Atlas mountains to finish the day in Marrakech, home of the famous night market.
 This first night will be at the night market.

-Day 13 Your last day in on this photo tour will end with a sunrise shoot in the market followed by breakfast.
+Day 13 Your last day in on this photo tour will end with a sunrise shoot in the market before breakfast.